zjw49246/production-stack/tutorials/cloud_deployments/02-GCP-GKE-deployment.md

 Before running this setup, ensure you have:

-1. GCP CLI installed and configured with credential and region set up.
+1. GCP CLI installed and configured with credential and region set up [[Link]](https://cloud.google.com/sdk/docs/install)
 2. Kubectl
 3. Helm

 ## TLDR

-To run the service
+To run the service, go to "deployment_on_cloud/gcp" and run:

 ```bash
 sudo bash entry_point.sh YAML_FILE_PATH